joshsh/stream42/README.md

 // Results derived from this data will never expire. int staticTtl = 0;

 // Add some static background knowledge.
-Alternatively, let SesameStream discover this
+Alternatively, let RDFStream4j discover this
 // information as Linked Data (see LinkedDataExample.java).
 Statement st = new StatementImpl(
         new URIImpl("http://dbpedia.org/resource/The_Meaning_of_Liff"),